schmetzyannick/EisenhowerMatrix/README.md

 | postgresUser | Username to login to the postgres DB | postgres |
 | postgresPassword | Password to login to the postgres DB | postgres |

-After setting the variables, you can execute the ./install/install_windows.bat, which will install the service as a windows service.
+After setting the variables, pleas restart the Windows Service.
 # Installation Linux

 Download and configure Node, Postgres and this Repo as explained in "Installation Windows".
 After you have set the env variables, please run the following commands: